 But I will make this generalization: That self-monitoring and regulation—ongoing with compassionate vigilance—is the key.
 At least that's what I'm testing out.
 What we do have in common are these capacities.
 These are all qualities related to meta-cognition, our ability to be aware of our own thoughts, sensations, and attention.
 The more we practice paying attention to where we pay attention, the more we each can choose where to direct or re-direct our attention and our actions.
 It's basic though takes a lifetime to master.
 Not coincidentally, the lead scientist of the bedtime procrastination study is Floor Kroese, the founder of the Self-Regulation Lab.

 How I spend my time and attention is largely my choice.
-My wife—a sought-after health practitioner, business owner, entrepreneur, and mother to two children—says the same of her situation.
+My wife—a sought-after health practitioner, business owner, entrepreneur, and mother to two children—says the same about her situation.
 That’s not an easy claim to own.
 It’s not easy for me to say, “I mostly choose my challenges.”
 It’s not easy for me to say that when I am overwhelmed or feel as if I do not have sufficient “time” to do all I want and think I need to do comes largely from my choices.
 But when as a business artist and writer I assume agency for my priorities and choices, then I am more prone to choose differently.
 Not with the aid of an app but possibly with the aid of a little more self-awareness in the moment.

 So tonight when I feel rushed or when I grab two books and a magazine on the way upstairs, I will observe that rush.
 I will put the books back in my study, and with the 5-year-old's chin snuggled on my shoulder or chest, I will savor the expressive words of Anderssen’s The Little Mermaid and talk a little more spaciously with her about her day and then hang out for a few minutes with my wife-partner before we all at appropriate hours float into that other world that provides rejuvenation and replenishment for a dreamy-headed guy and his dreamy-headed family.